JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 [//]: # (title: Integration with Swift/Objective-C ARC)

-Kotlin and Objective-C have two different memory models, Kotlin uses a garbage collector, while Objective-C relies on automatic reference counting (ARC).
+Kotlin and Objective-C use different memory management strategies, Kotlin has a tracing garbage collector, while Objective-C relies on automatic reference counting (ARC).

 The integration between them is usually seamless and generally requires no additional work.